 No, the Nimbus II PainPRO is not indicated for use in an MR environment.

 Assistance with your Nimbus II PainPRO pump can be available by contacting your anesthesia care team or by calling the InfuTronix 24/7 Patient Support hotline at (844) 479-8500.
+You can also visit our Nimbus PainPRO Patient and Clinician Education Resources website.
 We are available 24 hours a day to answer a question about your pump, however cannot provide any clinically related advice.

 Contact your anesthesia care team for advice related to extending the duration of your therapy.
 They will be best suited to evaluate your condition.